twilco/twilco.github.io/_posts/2019-07-28-riscv-from-scratch-4.markdown

 3. [RISC-V from scratch 3: Writing a UART driver in assembly (1 / 3)]({% post_url 2019-07-08-riscv-from-scratch-3 %})<br/>
 The beginning of an implementation of a driver for the `virt` onboard UART, discussing basic UART functionality and doing additional linker script and devicetree layout exploration along the way.

 In this post, we will discuss and implement a _function prologue_ for our driver functions `uart_get_char` and `uart_put_char`.
-Function prologues have several important duties, such as ensuring variables stored on the stack for one function call don't clobber those of another function call.
+Function prologues have several important duties, such as ensuring variables stored on the stack for one function call don't overwrite those of another function call.
 We'll walk through a function prologue instruction-by-instruction, diagramming changes to the stack and registers along the way.

 ### Setup